Confession, I still sit at the kids’ table.

 Meanwhile at the grownups’ table

-I had a few tables to work with.
+I actually had a few tables to work with.
 On one, another little round pumpkin became a carved planter for a burgundy pansy.

 On the buffet, there was space for homemade beeswax candles since all of the casseroles were being served from the kitchen next door.
-Each of these little candles were made from a mail order kit, and cored apples in serving dishes and teacups served were perfect candle sticks.
+Each of these little candles were made from a mail order kit, and cored apples in serving dishes and teacups served as perfect candle sticks.

 To add hight at and keep the formal feel, a seasonal flower bouquet took center stage in a prized vase.